 Achieving this position is actually very easy.
 For more details, please refer to our section on ‘Getting On and Off’.

 Once in the Starting Position (shown above), patients are encouraged to perform a series of exercises.
-These have been carefully developed from long experience to mobilise the facet joints of the spine and to reduce as required, back, neck, and hip pain.
+They vary depending on the condition that you suffer from and that you are trying to treat.
+These exercises have been carefully developed from a long experience to mobilise the facet joints of the spine and to reduce as required, back, neck, and hip pain.

-When you first lie on the backrack™, you may have a stiff spine and pain/back spasms, because your spine is not accustomed to the pressure.
-There are no side-effects but your spine will react to the upward force of the nodules with your symptoms certainly improving over the space of about 5 days.
+When you first lie on the Backrack™, you may have a stiff spine back pain/spasms, because your spine is not accustomed to the pressure.
+There are no side effects to using the device, but your spine will react to the upward force of the nodules.
+However, your symptoms should certainly improve over the space of about 5 days.
 You may feel sore the first few days.